ietf-rats/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 --- abstract

 IETF RATS Architecture, defines the key role of a Verifier.
-In a system, with multiple components from different suppliers, this role needs to be performed by multiple Verfiers coordinating together to assess the full trustworthiness of an Attester.
+In a system, with multiple components from different suppliers, this role needs to be performed by multiple Verifiers coordinating together to assess the full trustworthiness of an Attester.
 This document focuses on various topological patterns for a multiple Verifier system.

 --- middle